Mera and Island Peak Climbing - 26 Days

 • Enjoy the beautiful aerial tour of Kathmandu Valley.

-• Spend quality time in Kathmandu enjoying souvenir shopping and massage.
+• Spend quality time in Kathmandu, enjoying souvenir shopping and massages.

 • We customize the airport transfer for your onward flight.

-This crafted and curated itinerary combines the twin peaks climbing of Mera and Island Peaks with a remote and challenging pass of Amphu Laptcha in the Everest region of Nepal.
+This crafted and curated itinerary combines the climbing of Mera and Island Peaks.
+The twin peaks are climbed with a remote and challenging pass of Amphu Laptcha in the Everest region of Nepal.

 • Airport transfers on both international and domestic flights.